 * Indexes gain: Dow 0.41 pct, S&P 0.37 pct, Nasdaq 0.36 pct (Updates to open)

 By Medha Singh

-“Today, so far, has been better-than-expected performance out of Europe and that’s got futures up,” said Michael Antonelli, managing director, institutional sales trading at Robert W. Baird in Milwaukee, Wisconsin.
+“Today, so far, has been better-than-expected performance out of Europe,” said Michael Antonelli, managing director, institutional sales trading at Robert W. Baird in Milwaukee, Wisconsin.

 Antonelli said while Italy was not a gigantic catalyst for the market, but a loss out of Europe has been setting the tone for the U.S. markets.

-Among top gainers on the S&P 500 stocks trading premarket was General Motors, which jumped 5.3 percent after Honda Motor said it would invest $2 billion over 12 years in the U.S. carmaker’s Cruise self-driving unit.
+Among top gainers on the S&P 500 stocks was General Motors, which rose 2.9 percent after Honda Motor said it would invest $2 billion over 12 years in the U.S. carmaker’s Cruise self-driving unit.

 In another sign of a healthy U.S. economy, data showed U.S. private payrolls recorded their biggest increase in seven months in September, pointing to sustained labor market strength.
 The stronger-than-expected data comes ahead of the more comprehensive non-farm payrolls data on Friday.

 At 9:51 a.m.
 EDT, the Dow was up 109.59 points, or 0.41 percent, at 26,883.53, the S&P 500 was up 10.82 points, or 0.37 percent, at 2,934.25 and the Nasdaq Composite was up 28.81 points, or 0.36 percent, at 8,028.36.

 Michael Kors rose 1.6 percent after Citi upgraded the company’s shares, citing a potential upside from its recent purchase of Italian fashion house Versace.

 Intel was up 2.3 percent.
 The chipmaker, which rose 3.6 percent on Tuesday, was among the biggest drivers on the Dow.